luluzhou1/alinush.github.io/_includes/refs.md

 [^KMSV21]: **Snarky Ceremonies**, by Markulf Kohlweiss and Mary Maller and Janno Siim and Mikhail Volkhov, *in Cryptology ePrint Archive, Report 2021/219*, 2021, [[URL]](https://eprint.iacr.org/2021/219)

+[^KMT21]: **Not So Slowth: Invertible VDF for Ethereum and others**, by Dmitry Khovratovich and Ethereum Foundation and Mary Maller and Pratyush Ranjan Tiwari, 2021, [[URL]](https://khovratovich.github.io/MinRoot/minroot.pdf)

 [^KMY19]: **Brief Note: Asynchronous Verifiable Secret Sharing with Optimal Resilience and Linear Amortized Overhead**, by Aniket Kate and Andrew K. Miller and Tom Yurek, *in CoRR*, 2019, [[URL]](http://arxiv.org/abs/1902.06095)

 [^KMY20]: **NIZK from SNARG**, by Fuyuki Kitagawa and Takahiro Matsuda and Takashi Yamakawa, *in Cryptology ePrint Archive, Report 2020/649*, 2020, [[URL]](https://eprint.iacr.org/2020/649)